andrewpey/vtland/publish_your_mod.md

 wrapper: faq
 ---

-This step-by-step guide is supposed for mod creators who want to feature their creations on in-game mods gallery.
+This step-by-step guide is intended for mod creators who want to feature their creations on the in-game Mod Gallery.
 Like this:

 <img src="/assets/sdk/publish_your_mod/20180514-192535.png" />

-> **Disclaimer** Current implementation is temporary.
+> **Note**: Current implementation is temporary.
 After the release of the game on Steam, we will incorporate Steam Workshop support, so the publishing process may change.

 ## Obtain credentials

-If you want to became an publisher, you should obtain credentials so our servers can identify you as the Author.
-We do not provide user interface for register at the moment, so please contact **@devs** on [Discord](//discord.gg/64KPWd5).
+If you want to become a publisher, you should obtain credentials so our servers can identify you as an Author.
+We do not have a user interface for registration at the moment, so please contact **@devs** on our [Discord server](//discord.gg/64KPWd5).

-You will receive `identity.json` file that is your key to publishing access.
-Put the key into the root of `Content` folder.
-Next time the game run it will know that you are an Author.
+You will receive an `identity.json` file - this is your key to publishing access.
+Put the file into the root of your `Content/` folder.
+Next time the game runs, it will know that you are an Author.

-> **Do not share identity file with anyone**, since any person that have this key can publish, update and remove your mods.
+> **Important:** Do not share identity file with anyone.
+If you do, any person that has it can publish, update or remove your mods in the Gallery.

 ## Prepare mod for publishing

 Actually, at this point your mod already can be published.
-But, probably, you want to add some final touches to it.
+But you probably want to add some final touches to it first.

 ### Add preview image

-Put `preview.png` into the root of your mod folder.
-To be properly scaled its dimenstions should be `184х110`.
+Take a screenshot of your mod in action, and save it as `preview.png`.
+Drop the image into your mod's root folder.
+To be properly scaled in the Gallery, its dimensions should be `184х110` pixels.

 ### Set custom title and description

-Put `pack.json` into the root of your mod folder.
-Its contents should be like:
+Create a new `.txt` file, rename it to `pack.json`, and place it in your mod's root folder.
+Its contents should be set up as follows:

 ```json
 {